honojs/website/middleware/builtin/trailing-slash.md

 ## Usage

-Example of redirecting a GET request to `/about/me` to `/about/me/`.
+Example of redirecting a GET request of `/about/me` to `/about/me/`.

 ```ts
 import { Hono } from 'hono'